Acclaim

 Dr. Margaret Kemper

-Associate Professor, School of Music, Northwestern University
+Associate Professor, Northwestern University School of Music

 Director of Music/Organist, Presbyterian Homes, Evanston, IL